cepheus-info/wiki-storage/linux/kubernetes-getting-started.md

 sudo systemctl start snapd.apparmor
 # install microk8s:
 sudo snap install microk8s --classic
+# If microk8s command-not-found, please check if /snap/bin is in your PATH, otherwise run:
+export PATH="$PATH:/snap/bin"
 ```
 Note that there might be an error occurring when start snapd service.
 You should first install any snaps so that the snapd would keep running in background.